Find Trade Colleges

 $23,615 Avg 4-Year Student Loan

-In 2021, 12,308 students received a trade school degree from a college in Arkansas, making it rank #27 in terms of graduations.
+Arkansas ranked #27 in the nation for trade school degrees handed out in 2021.
+Around 12,308 students received some type of diploma that year.
 Arkansas colleges offer students average in-student tuition of $6,524 per year, while students attending fron out-of-state may pay something more like $9,013 per year.

 About 54% of students who go to college in this state take out loans, with the average yearly loan amount being $5,904 per year.